Cathay Pacific: Economic challenges

-Current developments
+2010–2020: Scandals and stagnancy

 In 2010, the airline set another record high profit, amounting to HK$14.05 billion despite record losses set in the same decade.
 At the same time, Cathay Pacific had taken delivery of several new aircraft types, including the Airbus A330-300 and Boeing 777-300ER.
 Tony Tyler left his position as CEO at the airline on 31 March 2010 to pursue his new job at the IATA.
 Chief operating officer John Slosar had succeeded as the new CEO.
 In addition, New Zealand's Commerce Commission had dropped charges against Cathay Pacific concerning the air cargo price-fixing agreements.
 In 2014, the airline underwent the largest network expansion in recent years which included the addition of links to Manchester, Zurich and Boston.

-On 8 October 2016, Cathay Pacific retired their last passenger Boeing 747 (a 747–400 with reg B-HUJ) with a farewell scenic flight around Hong Kong after over 35 years of service of the type.
+On 8 October 2016, Cathay Pacific retired their last passenger Boeing 747 (a 747–400 with reg B-HUJ) with a farewell scenic flight around Hong Kong after more than 35 years of service of the type.
 Cathay operated the 747 since August 1979, when it was inaugurated on services to Australia.

-During the first half of 2016, Cathay Pacific's passenger yields fell 10 per cent, to the lowest in seven years as competing airlines from Mainland China increased direct service to the U.S. and Europe, hurting the company's revenue from its Hong Kong hub.
+During the first half of 2016, Cathay Pacific's passenger yields fell 10 per cent, to the lowest in seven years as competing airlines from mainland China increased direct service to the U.S. and Europe, hurting the company's revenue from its Hong Kong hub.
 In October, Cathay Pacific scrapped its profit forecast for the second half of the year, less than two months after its issuance.

-From 15 September 2016, Cathay Pacific decided to reintroduce fuel surcharge on many flights after its half-year net profits dropped over 80% and it suffered HK$4.5 billion loss from wrong bets on fuel prices.
-As of September 2016, Oil prices were halved from 2014 and stayed below US$50 a barrel.
+From 15 September 2016, Cathay Pacific decided to reintroduce fuel surcharge on many flights after its half-year net profits dropped more than 80% and it suffered HK$4.5 billion loss from wrong bets on fuel prices.
+As of September 2016, oil prices were halved from 2014 and stayed below US$50 a barrel.